3. Credits Spreadsheet

 (in order of appearance) |

-To understand this column, you need to be familiar with the family of match settings found in content styles; namely Match Column Widths and Match Row Height for grid layouts, Match Cell Width/Height for flow layouts, and finally Match Head/Tail Width for heads and tails.
+To understand this column, you need to be familiar with the family of harmonization settings found in content styles; namely Harmonize Column Widths and Harmonize Row Height for grid layouts, Harmonize Cell Width/Height for flow layouts, and finally Harmonize Head/Tail Width for heads and tails.
 As you know, these settings harmonize blocks all throughout the credits in various ways.

 Now, what if you want the harmonization to not reach beyond a certain point?
 Say you’ve got two sections of gutter blocks on your page.
 While you’d like all head and body cells within either section to have the same width, this harmonization should not happen between the two sections.
-Well, simply put a space-separated list of “Head”, “Body”, or “Tail” into the @Break Match column:
+Well, simply put a space-separated list of “Head”, “Body”, and/or “Tail” into the @Break Harmonization column:

 ---|---|---|---|